 The population for which a technology is being appraised should be clearly defined.
-Parameters to define the population include baseline demographic characteristics (e.g. age, gender), disease characteristics (e.g. stage or severity, presence of co-morbidities, risk factors), treatment setting (e.g. primary care or hospital), or in the context of past treatment (e.g. non-responders, treatment relapse, non-adherence, poor tolerance).
+Parameters to define the population include:

+- baseline demographic characteristics (age, gender), - disease characteristics (stage or severity, presence of co-morbidities, risk factors), - treatment setting (primary care or hospital), - or in the context of past treatment (for example; non-responders, treatment relapse, non-adherence, poor tolerance).

 For certain technologies, notably medicines, the population will usually be defined by the licensed therapeutic indications for the product.
 Wherever possible, data on the target population should be specific to the population in Ireland.